makerdao/pymaker/README.md

 from web3 import HTTPProvider
 from web3 import Web3

-from pymaker import Address, Wad from pymaker.approval import directly from pymaker.sai import Tub from pymaker.token import ERC20Token from pymaker.transactional import TxManager
+from pymaker import Address
+from pymaker.approval import directly from pymaker.numeric import Wad from pymaker.sai import Tub from pymaker.token import ERC20Token
+from pymaker.transactional import TxManager